ishimto/Lambdas_Automations/README.md

 ## Lambda Functions

-Each package in `modules/lambdas/` contains:
+Each Lambda function in `modules/lambdas-terraform/` contains:
+- Terraform configuration files
 - Lambda function code
-- Dependencies
+- Dependencies in requirements.txt
+- IAM role and policy definitions

 ## Development

 1. Make changes to Lambda functions in their respective directories
 2. Test locally using the Flask server
-3. Deploy Lambda functions using AWS CLI or console
+3. Deploy Lambda functions using Terraform
 4. Update secrets in AWS Secrets Manager as needed